devanbenz/static-site-gen/themes/boring/content/blog/global_hashtable.md

 "pull" data up from its children.
 The most common approach to this is something called the [volcano model](https://cs-people.bu.edu/mathan/reading-groups/papers-classics/volcano.pdf).
 Effectively all operators implement the same iterator interface establishing a `next` method.
 In this query evaluation model all parent operators rely on something coined a
 `demand-driven` data flow.
-The volcano model assumes that this is done a single record at a time, more modern OLAP systems such as [Apache Datafusion](https://datafusion.apache.org/) use a [vectorized](https://www.vldb.org/pvldb/vol11/p2209-kersten.pdf) version of volcano where they will batch records on each call to `next`.
+The volcano model assumes that this is done a single record at a time, more modern OLAP systems such as [Apache DataFusion](https://datafusion.apache.org/) use a [vectorized](https://www.vldb.org/pvldb/vol11/p2209-kersten.pdf) version of volcano where they will batch records on each call to `next`.

 So if we were to perform a logical pull query evaluation on our operators above we would see something like this

 ```
 Aggregate(name) <| Project(name) <| Select(products > 10) <| customers
 ```
-Where `Aggregate(name)` is emitting data from `Project(name)` which in turn is emtting data from `Select(products > 10)` and finally `Select(products > 10)`
+Where `Aggregate(name)` is emitting data from `Project(name)` which in turn is emitting data from `Select(products > 10)` and finally `Select(products > 10)`
 is emitting data from `customers`.
 There are various other nuances to pull based query evaluation but this is the gist of it.

-In Datafusion you can see this modeled like so throughout the codebase.
+In DataFusion you can see this modeled like so throughout the codebase.
 Let's say we have a `projection` operator.
 This physical operator would implement the
 `ExecutionPlan` trait, which has the method `execute` on it.
 As you can see we call `execute` for our input field.
 This call to `execute` is the "pull" where we are attempting to call `execute` on child operators to pull data from them as input.